vandersonpc/open-source/cksum/README.md

-# cksum
+# CKSUM

 ## Unix/POSIX checksum for Windows

-Checksum based on the IEEE Std 1003.1
+Compute the Posix.2 Unix CRC IEEE 1003.2 - 1992 checksum of a file

+**Tools:** Notepad+, GCC 6.3.0

 Use:
 `cksum <filename>`